 Jennifer Alexander

-Jennifer Alexander is an Associate Professor of the History of Science, Technology, and Medicine at the University of Minnesota, with specialization in technology and religion; industrial culture; and engineering, ethics, and society.
+Jennifer Alexander is an Associate Professor of the History of Science, Technology, and Medicine at the University of Minnesota, and Associate Professor in the Department of Mechanical Engineering.
+She specializes in technology and religion; industrial culture; and engineering, ethics, and society.
 Her publications include The Mantra of Efficiency: From Waterwheel to Social Control (Johns Hopkins University Press, 2008).
 Her current project is a book manuscript analyzing the international religious critique of technology that developed following WWII.
 She asks how religious and theological interpretations of technology have changed over time; how, over time, technologies and engineering have extended their reach into the human world over time through a developing technological orthodoxy; and how these changes have affected each other.

 Benjamin Gross

-Benjamin Gross is Vice President for Research and Scholarship at the Linda Hall Library in Kansas City, Missouri.
-He is responsible for managing the Library’s scholarly outreach initiatives, including its fellowship program.
-Before relocating to the Midwest in 2016, he was a research fellow at the Science History Institute and consulting curator of the Sarnoff Collection at the College of New Jersey.
+Benjamin Gross is the John Merritt Associate Director for Research Services at the Harry Ransom Center at the University of Texas at Austin.
+As a member of the senior leadership team, he oversees all aspects of research services, including reading room operations, reference and instruction, and the Center's research fellowship program.
+Before relocating to Texas, Gross was Vice President for Research and Scholarship at the Linda Hall Library in Kansas City, Missouri, where he established a new virtual fellowship program to support scholars unable to travel to the Midwest.
+He has also served as a research fellow at the Science History Institute and consulting curator of the Sarnoff Collection at the College of New Jersey.
 His book, The TVs of Tomorrow: How RCA’s Flat-Screen Dreams Led to the First LCDs, was published in 2018 by the University of Chicago Press.